FBI arrests three January 6 defendants in Florida after prolonged search | KRDO

 The arrests come on the third anniversary of the attack on the Capitol.
 The legal system is still grappling with how to handle the hundreds of individuals who stormed the Capitol to keep then-President Donald Trump in the White House.

 Court documents do not list an attorney for Jonathan Pollock.
-CNN has reached out to attorneys listed for Olivia Pollock and Hutchinson.
+An attorney for Olivia Pollock declined to comment.
+CNN has reached out to the attorney listed for Hutchinson for comment.

 On Thursday, US Attorney for the District of Columbia Matthew Graves told reporters that prosecutors have primarily focused “on those who entered the building or those who engaged in violent or corrupt conduct on Capitol grounds.”